kontenta/kontour/docs/button-templates.md

 # Button templates

 [The button views](../resources/views/buttons/)
-generate buttom elements for common actions like "create", "update", and "destroy", as well as a "generic" button, and a "link"-like button.
+generate button elements for common actions like "create", "update", and "destroy", as well as a "generic" button, and a "link"-like button.
 The button views take a `$buttonAttributes` array of HTML attributes to set on the button element.

 ```php
 @component('kontour::buttons.generic', ['type' => 'reset'])